dcragusa/PythonMorsels/condense_csv/condense_csv.md

 #### Bonus 2

-For the second bonus, if no id_name argument is specified the condense_csv function should consider the first column as a header and should use the first header as the id_name.
+For the second bonus, if no `id_name` argument is specified the `condense_csv` function should consider the first column as a header and should use the first header as the `id_name`.

     >>> text = """\
     ... object,property,value